Things to do in the Golden Triangle

 At the Golden Triangle Tourist Spot you can charter small boats to bring you to the Laotian island Don Sao.
 The last time I visited it was an underwhelming experience.
 There is a tourist market that offers Bia Lao, cheap souvenirs and products from China.
 It is not a very inspiring place.
 The boat trip is very short and not scenic.

 Much better is to charter a boat to bring you to Chiang Saen, about 10km from the Golden Triangle Tourist Spot.
 It is a much nicer trip and you leave the ugly development behind.
 The typical boats in use on the Mekong River for tourists is the small speedboat, like the one on the picture below.
 They are noisy but a lot of fun.

 This stucco Buddha statue was originally in a bad state of preservation.
 Only the face, chest, upper arms, waist, left knee, and part of the legs remained.
-An analysis suggests that the statue was made in the Lanna style with Sukhothai artistic influence around the mid 14th to the mid 15th centuries.
+Analysis suggests that the statue was made in the Lanna style with Sukhothai’s artistic influence around the mid-14th to the mid-15th centuries.
 In 2018 the Budddha statue was restored and preserved by the 7th Regional Office of Fine Arts, Chiang Mai.

 An ancient temple

 More steps take you further to the oldest part of the temple, which dates back to a period that predates the foundation of Chiang Saen (1327) The temple is centred by a mondop surrounded by five small satellite chedis at the back of viharn.
 These structures are enclosed by double boundary walls with a staircase on each side except for the western wall.
 According to legend, Chao Kaeo Ma Muang had this constructed around 759.
 However, the architecture indicates that is should have been constructed around the 14th century.